dustinpfister/blog_posts/_posts/lodash_remove.md

 ## 3 - Conclusion

-So lodash is packed full of helpful little methods like this, in addition even if it is redundant it is possible that it might provide higher backward compatibility with older browsers.

-Be sure to check out my other [posts on lodash](/categories/lodash/)
+So lodash is packed full of helpful little methods like the lodash remove method.
+It is true that many of the methods in lodash are redundant, but that is not always the case.
+Sometimes a lodash method does bring a little more to the table compared to a native counterpart.
+If you engoyed reading this post you might want to check out my [main post on lodash](/2019/02/15/lodash/) in general.